ISENBECK66/Heart-risk-prediction/README.md

 ![Screenshot](anatomy-of-heart.webp)
 ## GOAL : Predict heart attack

-This is my first ML project and I want to train a model to predic the heart attack probability.
+This is my first ML project and I want to train a model to predic the probability of a stroke.

-I find a dataset in kaggle for this purpose :
+I find a dataset in kaggle for this purpose:

 #### Dataset description: https://www.kaggle.com/datasets/iamsouravbanerjee/heart-attack-prediction-dataset/data